awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/before/aws_event.md

 If you are at an AWS event, an AWS account was created for you to use throughout the workshop.
 You will need the **Participant Hash** provided to you by the event's organizers.

-1. Connect to the portal by browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
+1. Connect to the portal by browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/). **Tip:** Right click the link and Open in a Private Browser Window.
 2. Enter the Hash in the text box, and click **Proceed**
 3. In the User Dashboard screen, click **AWS Console**
 4. In the popup page, click **Open Console**